Higher and foundation tiers

 boiling point/oC | -269 | -246 | -186 | -153 | -108 | -62 |

 Density is how mass is inside a given volume.
 In the example below we have two gases; helium and radon inside two identical boxes.
 As you probably already know gases are mostly empty space.
 According to Avogadro's law equal volumes of gases will contain the same number of particles, in this case atoms.
 So the two identical boxes shown below obviously have the same volume and equal volumes of gases contain the same number of particles; so the boxes will contain the same number of atoms- obviously!
-Since radon atom are heavier than helium atoms the box with the radon atoms weighs more than the box with the helium atoms and since density is how mass is inside a given volume the radon gas is more dense than the helium gas.
+Since radon atoms are heavier than helium atoms the box with the radon atoms weighs more than the box with the helium atoms and since density is how mass is inside a given volume the radon gas is more dense than the helium gas.

 Having little or no chemistry the uses of the noble gases are limited.
 Most uses rely on the fact that the